 The Work Group combines six workshop sessions spread out over the year, led by the Work Group Lead (a Mastery Specialist).
 School-based work is led by the lead participants in their own schools.

 The workshops are hosted in different schools during the year with the first workshop being held in the Mastery Specialist’s school.
-In order to maximise the benefit of each workshop session, an afternoon model is proposed so that a twilight meeting can take place afterwards to allow additional teachers to join.

 What will you learn?

 - enhance their mathematical subject knowledge, emphasising key areas of maths

 - learn how to establish an effective collaborative planning culture

 - plan, teach and reflect collaboratively to provide a coherent mastery curriculum